Ushasri-25/Online_Bookstore_Management_System-Analytics/README.md

 - 📝 **Top 3 return reasons are avoidable** (changed mind, accidental purchase) — improved product descriptions and a purchase confirmation step can reduce these

 ---
-If this project helped you, please consider giving it a ⭐ — it means a lot!
+If this project helped you, please consider giving it a ⭐